velipso/sink/docs/lib.md

 GC
 --

-Note: garbage collection manipulation is only available in certain environments, but the functions always exist and execute without error.
+Note: garbage collection manipulation is only available in certain environments, but the commands always exist and execute without error.

 | Function   | Description                                                                        |